Designing Simple Mechanisms: Planning for future moves

-\cite{pycia2023theory} formalized the idea of limited forward planning, as follows: We consider games of perfect recall, that is, the information sets are such that each participant `remembers' all the past information sets that they encountered and all the past moves they took.
-Let $\mathcal{I}_n$ denote the family of information sets assigned to player $n$.
-Suppose that at each information set $I \in \mathcal{I}_n$, player $n$ can only foresee some of the other information sets.
-We use $F(I) \subseteq \mathcal{I}_n$ to denote the family of information sets \textit{foreseeable} at $I$, and assume that $I \in F(I)$.
-A \textit{partial strategic plan} for information set $I$, denoted $S_n^I$, chooses actions at all information sets in $F(I)$.
-The plan $S_n^I$ is \textit{$F$-dominant} if, upon reaching information set $I$, the worst-case outcome from following $S_n^I$ is at least as good as the best-case from deviating to another plan that chooses differently at $I$.
-Specifically, the worst-case and the best-case are with respect to the actions of other players and {also} the actions that player $n$ takes at unforeseeable information sets, those in $\mathcal{I}_n \setminus F(I)$.
+One way that a mechanism can be simple is that it might require only limited forward planning. \cite{pycia2023theory} formalized the idea of limited forward planning.
+They consider games of perfect recall, that is, the information sets are such that each participant “remembers” all the past information sets that they encountered and all the past moves they took.
+However, at each information set, the active player can only foresee some of their other information sets.
+Thus, each player forms a \textit{partial strategic plan} based on their own information set, that specifies moves at foreseeable information sets.
+This plan is \textit{simply dominant} if the worst-case outcome from following the plan is at least as good as the best-case from deviating to another plan that chooses differently at that information set.
+Specifically, the worst-case and the best-case are with respect to the actions of other players and also the actions that the player takes at unforeseeable information sets.

-This approach results in a variety of incentive criteria, that depend on how we specify the foreseeable information sets $F(I)$.
-At one extreme, all information sets are foreseeable, that is, $F(I) = \mathcal{I}_n$, and $F$-dominance is equivalent to obvious dominance.
-On the other extreme, only the present information set is foreseeable, so $F(I) = \{ I \}$, and we could call the resulting criterion \textit{strong obvious dominance}.
-For example, in dynamic RP, picking your favorite object is strongly obviously dominant.
+This approach to modeling limited forward planning results in a variety of incentive criteria, which depend on how we specify the foreseeable information sets.
+At one extreme, suppose that all information sets are foreseeable; in this case, simple dominance is equivalent to obvious dominance.
+At the other extreme, suppose that only the present information set is foreseeable, and let us call the resulting criterion \textit{strong obvious dominance}.
+For example, in dynamic random priority, picking your favorite object is strongly obviously dominant.
 Each player is called to play exactly once, so it does not matter that future information sets are unforeseeable.
+Strong obvious dominance may seem too demanding a criterion, but there is a large literature studying the welfare and revenue guarantees of posted-price mechanisms, which have strongly obviously dominant strategies \citep{lucier2017economic}.